-Deer Steak Marinade and Grilled Deer Steak Recipe: This deer steak marinade is delicious for grilling or frying on the stovetop.
+Venison Marinade and Grilled Deer Steak Recipe: This deer steak marinade is delicious for grilling or frying venison on the stovetop.
 I’m also sharing how to grill deer steaks, one of our favorites on how to cook deer steak.

-Now if you’re more of a “fried” recipe lover… then you’ll want to make sure that you grab my fried deer meat recipe that my dad let me share with all of you a while back.
+If you’re more of a “fried” recipe lover… then you’ll want to make sure that you grab my fried deer meat recipe that my dad let me share with all of you a while back (and even how to cut deer for best results) or use that air fryer to cook venison!

 Poking around in the kitchen, I grabbed what I had on hand and what I thought would mix a great marinade.